Epitech/dump/README.md

-## Dump 2017 - Installation Script
+## Dump 2017 - Install Script

-Scripts d'installation pour le dump 2017

-### Base : Fedora 26
+### Distribution Base : Fedora 26

-### Installation:
+### How to use:

-1. Copier le contenu du repo dans /tmp
+1. Copy repository content into /tmp and CD into /tmp
-2. Lancer le script install_packages_dump.sh en tant qu'utilisateur root
+2. Launch install_packages_dump.sh script as root